-The Museum of Contemporary Art in Val-de-Marne or MAC / VAL is a museum devoted to art from the post-war period to the present day.
-It is located in the city of Vitry-sur-Seine four kilometres from Paris.
-The museum is a modern 13,000 m² building surrounded by 10,000 m² of public garden.
-It has a 4,000 m² exhibition hall, a 150-seat cinema, a documentation centre, art workshops, two artists’ residences and a restaurant.
+The Museum of Contemporary Art in Val-de-Marne, or MAC/VAL, is dedicated to art from the post-war period to the present day.
+Located in the city of Vitry-sur-Seine, just four kilometres from Paris, the museum is a modern 13,000 m² building, complemented by a 10,000 m² public garden.
+It features a 4,000 m² exhibition hall, a 150-seat cinema, a documentation centre, art workshops, two artists' residences, and a restaurant.
 The Val-de-Marne Museum of Contemporary Art is the first of its kind in the Paris suburbs.
-In addition to the 2,200 works kept and permanently displayed, the establishment also offers 3 to 4 temporary exhibitions per year.
-The museum hosts about 70 000 annual visitors, 70% of whom are inhabitants of the Val-de-Marne department.
+Apart from its permanent display of 2,200 pieces of art, the museum also hosts 3 to 4 temporary exhibitions annually.
+It attracts around 70,000 visitors each year, 70% of whom are residents of the Val-de-Marne department.

 The Sucy-en-Brie castle